 Events

-An Event is a custom interaction (or attribute) on your site triggered by user behavior — though it may not always be triggered by the user themselves.
+An Event is a custom interaction (or attribute) on your site triggered by user behavior, though it may not always be initiated by the user.

-Events are often used to track clicks on buttons and links, scrolling, and the download of files.
+Events are often used to track clicks on buttons and links, scrolling, and file downloads.
 Events can be set to either non-interaction or interaction events.
 The former does not affect the Bounce Rate while the latter does.

 Events require some custom implementation to be tracked and reported in Behavior reports.
-And can also be used in configuring event-based Goals.
+It can also be used in configuring event-based Goals.

 Exit